AdaCore/spark2014/docs/ug/spark_2014.rst

 * Aspect ``Async_Readers`` indicates that the value of the variable may be read at any time (asynchronously) by hardware or software outside the program.

-Only ``Async_Writers`` has an effect on |GNATprove|'s analysis: during proof, two successive reads of the same variable may return different results. ``Async_Readers`` serves mostly a documentation purpose.
-In particular, neither ``Async_Writers`` nor ``Async_Readers`` change flow analysis.
+Aspect ``Async_Writers`` has the following effect on |GNATprove|'s
+analysis: during proof, two successive reads of the same variable may return different results.
+On the other hand, ``Async_Readers`` only affects the way in which flow analysis is performed: an assignment to such a variable can *NOT* be ineffective (since an external writer might actually utilise it).
 Thus, these aspects are well suited to model respectively a sensor and a display, but not an input stream or an actuator, for which the act of reading or writing has an effect that should be reflected in the flow dependencies.
 Two more aspects are defined in |SPARK| to further refine the previous flavors of volatile variables:

 * Aspect ``Effective_Reads`` indicates that reading the value of the variable has an effect (for example, removing a value from an input stream).
 It can